juttle/juttle/docs/index.md

 Welcome to the documentation for [Juttle](https://github.com/juttle/juttle/), a dataflow programming language!

+## Project Info

+See the [GitHub project README](http://github.com/juttle/juttle) for installation and setup instructions, and if you wish to contribute.

+If you discover a bug in Juttle or these docs, please [open a GitHub issue](https://github.com/juttle/juttle/issues/new) or talk to us on [Gitter](https://gitter.im/juttle/juttle).

+Our public [Waffle board](https://waffle.io/juttle/juttle) tracks GitHub issues and PRs in a single place.

+This documentation was produced with [mkdocs](http://mkdocs.org), see details in [README](README.md).

 ## About Juttle

 Juttle is an analytics system and language for developers built upon